elephantscale/vault-consul-labs-answers/lab07/README.md

 ### Step 8) Congratulations!

-* Next, it would make sense to do the Authorization lab, to find out what you can do after you are authenticated
+* Next, it would make sense to do the Authorization (Policies) lab, to find out what you can do after you are authenticated